 Drilling.
-Titanium may be drilled with short high-speed-steel drills; the holes should be as shallow as possible.
+Titanium parts manufacturing process may involve drilling with short high-speed-steel drills; the holes should be as shallow as possible.
 A 140o point is best for sizes below 6-5 mm and a 90° or double-angle point for larger sizes.
 For holes of a depth greater than five diameters, it is helpful to retract the drill at intervals and clear the swarf.
 Flood lubrication with a heavily chlorinated cutting oil reduces frictional troubles.

 Grinding.
 A reduction in wheel speed to a half or a third of the conventional speed, together with the use of a suitable coolant, will usually achieve an acceptable grinding ratio.
 Water-base soluble oils result in poor wheel life, but some chlorinated or sulphurised grinding oils, and solutions of vapour-phase rust inhibitors of the nitrite-amine type, are satisfactory.

 Polishing.
 Titanium can be mechanically polished by techniques similar to those used for stainless steel; reductions in wheel or mop speeds are often beneficial.
 If a high polish is required, light pressures are necessary during the final operations.
 Good results have been obtained with a canvas wheel coated with 240E1 `Alundum` grit, which can be blended with stearic acid for a finer finish.

 Descaling and Surface Treatment